oznogon/gattaibushido-public/rules/02_pilots.md

 * Tools
 * Weapons

-### Using Gear

-Mostly, Gear is used in Throwdowns, on Side actions.
-It is either Activated for a small bonus, or Sacrificed (and destroyed) for a greater bonus.

-Pretty much every single piece of Gear in the game can be "Activated" for a single +1 draw bonus in a Throwdown, or "Sacrificed" for a +3 draw instead.
-Activated Gear remains in your pack, available for repeated use in future scenes, while Sacrificed Gear is destroyed in the process of its use.
-Each form of use requires both a very cleverly-narrated statement of how you wish to make use of the gear, and of course Coach's approval that said usage makes sense.

-Coach may rule that some Gear can be used outside of Throwdowns as well.
-In such a case, consider every item to have a "once per-scene" activation limit, with Coach being the final arbiter over what qualifies for a "scene."

-You can only Activate gear once in any given scene, even if it has multiple actions associated with it!
-And you can't first Activate and then later Sacrifice the same item in the same Throwdown or scene - the act of Activation makes a piece of Gear un-Sacrificeable in the same scene.
-It can still be Sacrificed in a *later* scene, of course.

-### Gear Limits - PLAYTEST

-**PLAYTEST NOTE:** Currently there are no set limits to how much Gear the Pilots can carry.
-That would just be one more thing to keep track of, so I'm currently leaning against doing it.
-I suspect the costs will keep the loadouts small enough.
-That's my hope, anyway.
-This remains to be seen in play!
-If Gear gets a bit OP, then I may consider adding "gear slots" of some kind, like kitting out your character in a video game.
-My gut says to avoid that, though.

-### Gear Lists

-#### Tier 1 Gear: Basic Kitting

 Some possible Gear selections for the basic team.
 In these notations and all following, the "A:" means "Activation effect" and the "S:" means "Sacrifice effect."
 A "Passive" effect is always active.

 **First Aid Kit:** A: restore 2 spent Buffer to any Pilot / S: restore 3 spent Buffers to a Pilot